Lebanese army seizes top al Qaeda-linked militant

-BEIRUT Lebanon's army on Wednesday arrested a senior al Qaeda-linked militant described by security sources as a "mastermind of car bombs" that have targeted several Shi'ite areas in recent months.
+BEIRUT Lebanon's army on Wednesday arrested a senior al Qaeda-linked militant described by security sources as a "mastermind of car bombs" that targeted Shi'ite areas of the country.

 The surge in violence in Lebanon is linked to the three-year conflict in neighbouring Syria, with sectarian tensions between Sunni and Shi'ite Muslims rising on both sides of the border.